keptn-workshops/getting-started/README.md

 ```

 By using this file, Keptn will react to problems that cause a **Response time degradation** (that might be caused by an increasing load to our service) with scaling up the number
 of replicas running our service.
-In this case we will increase the replica count by 2 pods.
+In this case, we will increase the replica count by 2 pods.
 To stay in line with the GitOps approach, we will store this file in the Git repository that holds
 the configuration for our service.
 This can be done using the following command:

 ```